cleder/awesome-python-testing/README.md

 - [logot](https://github.com/etianen/logot) - Test whether your code is logging correctly.
 - [Pifpaf](https://github.com/jd/pifpaf) - A suite of fixtures and a command-line tool that allows to start and stop daemons for a quick throw-away usage.
 This is typically useful when needing these daemons to run integration testing.
 - [Pynguin](https://github.com/se2p/pynguin) - A tool that allows developers to generate unit tests automatically.
-- [pytest-codegen](https://github.com/jeremyschiemann/pytest-codegen) - Pytest-codgen will statically analyze your code to create pytest function stubs.
+- [pytest-codegen](https://github.com/jeremyschiemann/pytest-codegen) - Pytest-codegen will statically analyze your code to create pytest function stubs.
 - [pytest-databases](https://github.com/litestar-org/pytest-databases) - Reusable database fixtures for any and all databases.
 - [pytestify](https://github.com/dannysepler/pytestify) - Automatically convert unittests to pytest.
 - [pytest-mock-generator](https://github.com/pksol/pytest-mock-generator) - A pytest fixture wrapper for `mock_autogen`.